Mixed Methods Dissertation Methodology: Honest Approach to Hybrid Design Mixed Methods Dissertation Methodology: Honest Approach to Hybrid Design

 Joint display integration uses tables or matrices showing how qualitative and quantitative findings relate.
 You might create a table showing quantitative results in one column and corresponding qualitative quotes in another, making visible how the qualitative data illuminates the numbers.

 Convergence and divergence analysis explicitly addresses where findings from both methods agree and where they diverge.
 You might find that quantitative data shows high job satisfaction, but qualitative interviews reveal that satisfaction masks underlying dissatisfaction.
-This divergence is genuinely interesting; it's not a failure.
+This divergence is truly interesting; it's not a failure.
 Exploring why the methods diverge strengthens your work.

 Frequently Asked Questions